-Taking nutritional Fennel supplements can benefit cancer patients with Rosai-Dorfman disease on Cladribine treatment.
-But avoid Fennel supplements if on Temozolomide treatment for Pilocytic astrocytoma.
-Similarly, taking nutritional supplement Fennel can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CEBPA.
-But avoid taking nutritional supplement Fennel when at genetic risk of cancer due to mutation of gene MRE11.
+Taking Fennel extracts or nutritional supplements may benefit Primary Uterine Myxoid Leiomyosarcoma patients on Radiation treatment over Chrysin nutritional supplements.
+But Fennel supplements or Fennel extracts offer less benefit if on Radiation treatment for Primary Pancreatobiliary Ampullary Carcinoma compared to Kaempferia Parviflora.
+Similarly, taking nutritional supplements Fennel may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MSH6 over Mistletoe.
+But avoid nutritional supplements Fennel when at genetic risk of cancer due to mutation of gene CDH1.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Pilocytic astrocytoma or Rosai-Dorfman disease, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Fennel.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Uterine Myxoid Leiomyosarcoma or Primary Pancreatobiliary Ampullary Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Fennel.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Fennel?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MRE11 the same as due to mutation of gene CEBPA?
-Are the implications of Pilocytic astrocytoma same as Rosai-Dorfman disease?
-Is it one and the same if you are on treatment with Temozolomide or on Cladribine?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Fennel extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MSH6 the same as due to mutation of gene CDH1?
+Are the implications of Primary Uterine Myxoid Leiomyosarcoma the same as Primary Pancreatobiliary Ampullary Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Radiation?

 Fennel is a perennial herb grown in Indian and Mediterranean region.
 It belongs to the carrot family and has a strong aromatic flavor.
 From ancient times, fennel has been considered to possess medicinal properties.
 The health benefits of consuming fennel are: